TorpedoD/personal-website/README.md

 ### Content
 - Render sections conditionally based on the content file
-- Enable or disable pages for blog, work, gallery and about / CV
+- Enable or disable pages for the blog, work, and about / CV sections
 - Generate and display social links automatically
 - Set up password protection for URLs